Kit setup, working with the drum room, mic choice, and more!

 In addition to these close mics, and of critical importance to the overall believability and power of the drums, I’d put up a distant pair or trio.
 If available, I’d also put up a stylized mic or two—either a ribbon feeding a compressor or perhaps a cheap mic with a lot of character or perhaps a mic interpreting the events through some sort of acoustic filter (à la Tchad Blake, a producer and engineer known for his binaural recordings).

 If your mic choices are limited and you have an assortment of dynamics and condensers, I would put dynamics on the drums, the larger the drum, the larger the diaphragm.
-Just as one example, AKG D12 or D112 or Electro-Voice RE20 on the kick, Sennheiser MD 421 or MD 441 or Shure SM57 on toms and snare.
+A few examples include the AKG D12, Electro-Voice RE20, or Audix D6 on the kick, Sennheiser MD 421 or MD 441, Shure SM57 or Audix i5 on toms and snare.
 For cymbals/overheads including the hat, use small-diaphragm condensers like those described earlier.
 For distant mics, use the best large-diaphragm condenser mics you have.

 In all cases, let your ears tell you where to place the mics.
 Remember that the fundamentals of live sound reinforcement do not necessarily apply to studio recording.
 On a loud live stage, microphones are placed inches away from the sound source to which they’re assigned.
 This is to minimize feedback from onstage monitoring and to maximize rejection of other signals.